sergeyugai/backpack-fields-as-classes/README.md

 Currently we support **fields** and **columns**.
 As list grows, I'll add more stuff here.

+## Tests?

+There are no tests yet because code is autogenerated and I'd probably have to autogenerate tests as well - and with current state of backpack documentation (and output code that I get for my fields/columns) I'd rather focus on something else.

+If this package gets traction, then I'll surely find a way how to make sure its stable, for now you can just try and use it - I do it in my projects and it seems to be stable enough.

 ## Contributing

-Currently this project is just helper to me, but pull requests are welcome.
+Currently this project is just a helper to me, but pull requests are welcome.

-Also, this is something I wrote quick-and-dirty for my own usage.
-If community shows (unlikely) interest, I'll be happy to improve the package, but for my current purposes this whole thing is more than enough to get running.

 You could help with:
 1. Docs (add jokes, remove jokes, make things more clear)
 2. Testing
 3. Extending functionality
 4. Bringing more syntax sugar

+You could also help indirectly by making PRs for backpack's documentation to improve code generation for this package - that way you'd both help here and in backpack.